 This policy covers a 30-year-old male driving a 2010 Toyota Camry in Florida.

 - $10,000 of PIP coverage with a $1,000 deductible

 - Collision coverage with a $500 deductible

-The savings you would see would depend on your credit and driving history, your zip code, the car you're insuring, the length of your policy, and the installment plan you choose.
+The savings you would see would depend on your credit and driving history, your ZIP code, the car you're insuring, the length of your policy, and the installment plan you choose.
 However, it is not unusual for drivers to save 5%–10% on a one-year policy if they pay the premiums upfront.

-However, not all drivers will be able to obtain car insurance with no down payment.
+However, not all drivers will be able to obtain car insurance with no or low deposit required.
 Insurance companies take on the risk of insuring you and your vehicle as soon as your policy begins.
 Because of this, they want to recuperate at least some of that risk with your initial payment.